 Preparing Your Artist Talk or Presentation

-An artist talk, a proposal pitch, a workshop demonstration or public presentation, at some point in your art career you will be asked to present information to an audience.
-This post outlines some general guidelines to help you prepare before, during and after this presentation.
+An artist talk, a proposal pitch, a workshop demonstration, or a public presentation, at some point in your art career you will be asked to present information to an audience.
+This post outlines some general guidelines to help you prepare before, during, and after this presentation.

 Before the Presentation